 The trees (pine, spruce) that have the most difficulty are those that are unable to relocate their trunk base and show only slight height growth on the poor substrate (◘ Fig. K-28).
-Often, only the uppermost branch tips protrude from the bog bulbs.
+Often, only the uppermost branch tips protrude from the bog hummocks.
 Forest raised bogs are therefore only found where, as a result of the dry climate, the growth of peat mosses is low.
-As soon as the bogs are drained and the growth of the sphagnum mosses comes to a standstill, a rapid desertification occurs, i.e. the dwarf shrubs come to dominate.
+As soon as the bogs are drained and the growth of the Sphagnum mosses comes to a standstill, a rapid heathland formationoccurs, i.e. the dwarf shrubs come to dominate.
 Soon, tree species such as birch, pine or spruce are added.
 Most peatlands in Central Europe are in this state, and this effect is intensified by the additional nitrogen input from the atmosphere.

-It is striking that along the gullies or at the edge of the scours often species of the minerotrophic soil grow, although the water is just as nutrient-poor as in the rest of the bog.
+It is striking that along the gullies or at the edge of the funnels often species of the minerotrophic soil grow, although the water is just as nutrient-poor as in the rest of the bog.
 It can be seen that flowing water or water moved by waves provides a more favourable supply of nutrients than still water, in which only diffusion of nutrients takes place.
 With the high water content of bog soils, they warm up very slowly.
-Bogs are therefore cold sites, and it is understandable that Nordic-Arctic flora elements, including many relicts of the glacial period, can persist on them; in addition, on raised bogs they are protected from competition from fast-growing demanding species.
+Bogs are therefore cold sites, and it is understandable that Nordic-Arctic floral elements, including many relicts of the glacial period, can persist on them; in addition, on raised bogs they are protected from competition from fast-growing demanding species.

 ◘ Fig. K-28 An approximately 9-year-old spruce whose trunk is encased 20 cm deep by the peaty moss layer (after Bertsch, modified from Walter 1927).

-With the exception of the Drosera species, which supplement their nitrogen supply by digesting insects caught on the leaves, all other species are xeromorphic, although water is available to them in abundance.
+With the exception of the Drosera species (or Utricularia in the bog ponds), which supplement their nitrogen supply by digesting insects caught on the leaves, all other species are xeromorphic, although water is available to them in abundance.
 This is attributed to a lack of nitrogen supply.
 It has generally been shown that xeromorphy is observed when the growth of plants is inhibited, for example by a lack of water, but also when there is an excess of water, i.e. a lack of oxygen in the soil, by low soil temperatures which make the uptake of nitrogen difficult, or by a direct lack of nitrogen.
-The xeromorphoses here are therefore deficiency symptoms; it is therefore more appropriate to speak of peinomorphoses.
+The seemingly xeromorphoses here are therefore deficiency symptoms; it is therefore more appropriate to speak of peinomorphoses.

 A summary account of the peatlands in NW Europe was given by Overbeck (1975), a new overview by Succow & Joosten (2001).